 Dragon Boat Festival 31.05-02.06

 This is a Chinese sporting event deeply rooted in China’s ancient history.
 To commemorate the deceased Chinese poet Qu Yuan, dragon boat races are organized all over China.
 The Dragon Boat Festival starts on the 20th of June and ends on the 22nd of June.
 All three days are holidays in China.

 During this festival, the Chinese celebrate the end of the harvest.
 It’s traditionally held during a full moon, and every year it is a different day.
 It’s common to give mooncakes to friends and family members.
 The Mid-Autumn Festival falls on the 27th of September in 2015.
 Three days are non-working days: September 25 to 27.

 The Chinese National Holiday celebrates the founding of the People’s Republic in 1949.
 During this holiday, all people enjoy seven consecutive days off.
 This is the longest holiday in the Chinese Year of the Goat.

-We have already mentioned a couple of traditional holidays and festivals that are well rooted in Chinese history and tradition.
+We have already mentioned a couple of traditional holidays and festivals that are well-rooted in Chinese history and tradition.
 The Single Day in China is something new.
 Many online and traditional stores offer huge discounts or have special sales.
-It has recently been considered as China’s “Black Friday.”
-So if you are around on the 11th of November in China, remember to take the advantage and get the best deals.
+It has recently been considered China’s “Black Friday.”
+So if you are around on the 11th of November in China, remember to take advantage and get the best deals.